Kannita/efwat/README.md

 A dynamic IP service for IoT device - connect to your device by host name

 # Installation
+git clone for this project

+** will be installed as apt-get package  in the future
->client : apt-get install efwat -i <network_interface> -s <server_address>
+>client : sudo bash install.sh  -i <network_interface> -s <server_address>
   - default sets to active interface and efwat server

+** will be npm installed in the future
 >server : npm install efwat-server

 # Usage
->efwat provide a default implementation of a secure DNS wrap of Amazon Route53
+>efwat provide a default implementation of a secure DNS wrap for Amazon Route53

 efwat consists of client and server side :